vparonov/sandbox/Python/SubcircuitMatcher/README.md

 # SubcircuitMatcher

-The basic idea is to transform SPICE netlist into graph, and later to do match different sub circuits (also represented as graphs).
+The basic idea is to transform SPICE netlist into graph, and match different sub circuits (also represented as graphs).

 To run the script you have to install the NetworkX Python Library
 ```